Skip to content

 SHM and audio

-The WFB-ng configuration must match the transmission method you chose in venc.
+The WFB-ng configuration must match the delivery method you chose in Waybeam.

-For the Unix socket — in the wfb_tx configuration, specify the same abstract socket:
+For a Unix socket — in the wfb_tx configuration specify the same abstract socket:

 # In the wfb_tx configuration

-# Input stream — from the Unix socket from venc
+# Input stream — from the Unix socket from waybeam

 peer = listen://unix://wfb_tx